fish-shell/fish-shell/doc_src/language.rst

    echo $PATH[3]

-Note that list indices start at 1 in fish, not 0 like in other languages.
+List indices start at 1 in fish, not 0 like in other languages.
 This is because it requires less subtracting of 1 and many common Unix tools like ``seq`` work better with it (``seq 5`` prints 1 to 5, not 0 to 5).
 An invalid index is silently ignored resulting in no value (not even an empty string, just no argument at all).

 If you don't use any brackets, all the elements of the list will be passed to the command as separate items.
 This means you can iterate over a list with ``for``::